S-1037

 Enforcement Authority

-Attorney General enforcement: the Attorney General may initiate an action in the name of the State seeking injunction and civil penalties.
+Attorney General enforcement: the Attorney General may initiate an action in the name of the State and seek injunction and civil penalties.
 Private right of action: any person harmed by a violation, or a parent or legal guardian of a minor harmed, may bring a civil action.
-No cure period.
-Rights and remedies may not be waived by contract, and mandatory arbitration clauses for claims under the act are void and unenforceable.
+No cure period or safe harbor that conditions enforcement.
+Contractual waivers, limitations, and mandatory arbitration clauses are void and unenforceable.

 Penalties

-Attorney General may seek civil penalties of up to $50,000 per violation; each day of noncompliance constitutes a separate violation.
-Private plaintiffs may recover monetary damages for harm caused, reasonable attorney fees and costs, injunctive or declaratory relief, and punitive damages if the violation was willful and wanton, reckless, or grossly negligent.
-Private action requires proof of actual harm — no statutory minimum damages.
+Attorney General may seek injunctive relief and civil penalties of up to $50,000 per violation; each day of non-compliance constitutes a separate violation.
+Private plaintiffs may recover monetary damages for the harm caused, reasonable attorney fees and costs, injunctive or declaratory relief, and punitive damages if the violation was willful and wanton, reckless, or grossly negligent.
+Private action damages require proof of harm caused by the violation.
+Rights and remedies may not be waived by contract; mandatory arbitration clauses for claims under this act are void.

 Who Is Covered